SimretA/Robotics-Assignment1/src/arm2_gazebo/README.md

 4. On the new tab: rostopic list
 5. rostopic pub -1 /angle_listner_topic arm2_gazebo/setangles tab:: #enter tab to get the mesage on the terminal

-# Steps For Assignment 2 Part 1: Forward kinematics
+# Steps For Assignment 2: Forward kinematics
 1. cd arm2_ws
 2. catkin_make
 3. source ./devel/setup.bash